 As time goes by very very slowly

-Behaving Badly: 1/10: I have a very high tolerance for cinematic pain.
+Behaving Badly (1989): 1 out of 10: I have a very high tolerance for cinematic pain.
 I’m willing to sit through almost anything.
 Heck forget Jar Jar Binks that’s child’s play, forget some undubbed Japanese ghost story sans subtitles simple cakewalk, forget some sixties experimental film feature two characters in a white room for six hours I will take two.

 Behaving Badly broke me.